 Faheem Muhammad Ramzan, in his early fifties, says that he witnessed the desecration of the Holy Qur’an in Qaimoh area of Islamabad district.

 “I was a class 9th student then.
-I witnessed people tearing apart a copy of Qur’an calling it a ‘Maududi Quran’,” recalls Ramzan, “I was not from a Jama’at back ground but that incident deeply etched in my mind forced me to look deeper into the organisation.”
+I witnessed people tearing apart a copy of Qur’an calling it a ‘Maududi Quran’,” recalls Ramzan, “I was not from a Jama’at background but that incident deeply etched in my mind forced me to look deeper into the organisation.”

 Copies of the Tafheemul Quran – interpretation of holy verses by Syed Abul Ala Maududi – were desecrated in every nook and corner of the valley, “some miscreants even left copies of Karl Marx’s Das Kapital in place of desecrated copies of the Qur’an.” says Malik.

-Desecration of Qur’an in the name of Islam might sound bizarre but then it had snowed in the Sahara desert that year.
+The desecration of Qur’an in the name of Islam might sound bizarre but then it had snowed in the Sahara desert that year.

 Shah Abbas, a senior journalist, recounts how the personal library of Maulana Muhammad Amin Shopiani was set ablaze, “more than a couple of thousand books were gutted in the fire.”